Aveek-Saha/blog/content/post/get-started-with-svelte.md

    let todos = ["eat", "sleep", "code"]

    function addTask() {
-       // Dont add something if the input value is empty if(task!=""){
+       // Don't add something if the input value is empty if(task!=""){
            // Push a new task to the array todos.push(task)